canonical/vanilla-framework/templates/docs/patterns/hero.md

 ### Headings section

-In its simplest form, a hero is a single `h1` heading wrapped in a [section container](/docs/patterns/section#hero-sections) with `p-section--hero` class name (that provides the necessary 1.5rem top padding and 4rem bottom padding).
-The `h1` heading is the only required element in all heros.
-Examples of this type of usage can be found on [canonical.com/blog](https://canonical.com/blog), archive and similar pages.
+In its simplest form, a hero is a single `h1` heading wrapped in a [section container](/docs/patterns/section#hero-sections) with `p-section--hero` class name (that provides the necessary shallow top padding and deep bottom padding).
+The `h1` heading is the only required element in all hero sections.
+Examples of this type of usage can be found on [Canonical blog](https://canonical.com/blog), archive and similar pages.

 <div>
   <a href="/docs/examples/patterns/hero/hero-heading-1">